Knappa, Oregon

 Knappa is an unincorporated community and census-designated place located on the south bank of the Columbia River in Clatsop County, Oregon, United States, approximately 12 mi directly east of Astoria.
 Knappa faces the Columbia River, where several islands comprise the Lewis and Clark National Wildlife Refuge.

 The community is named after Aaron Knapp Jr., an early settler.
 There was a post office in Knappa from 1872 to 1943.
-It is vulnerable to a Cascadia Subduction Zone tsunami.

 Logging and fishing are the primary economic activities in Knappa.

+Education

+It is in the Knappa School District 4.
 Knappa School District comprises Hilda Lahti Elementary School and Knappa High School.

+Clatsop County is in the boundary of Clatsop Community College.